Generation Rx: How Prescription Drugs Are Altering American Lives, Minds, and Bodies

 Health Care: How the American System Got So Sick, and How to Cure It (Reviews of Critical Condition: How Health Care in America Became Big Business and Bad Medicine by Donald L. Barlett and James B. Steele; Powerful Medicines:The Benefits, Risk, and Costs of Prescription Drugs by Jerry Avorn; the $800 Million Pill: The Truth Behind the Cost of New Drugs by Merrill Goozner) Kassirer, Jerome P. (2004-11-07)

 Gender Equity in Coverage of Prescription Drugs: Statement of the American College of Obstetricians and Gynecologists on Erickson v.
-Bartell Drug Company Title VII Case Unknown author (American College of Obstetricians and Gynecologists, 2001-06-12)
+Bartell Drug Company Title VII Case Unknown creator (American College of Obstetricians and Gynecologists, 2001-06-12)